+46 839 91 32 Mon – Fri 11:00 to 15:00 GMT+1

 SHIMOKITAZAWA

-Shimokitazawa, also called Shimokita is a popular and cozy cultural area in Tokyo with many restaurants, cafes and vintage shops.
-Shimokitazawa has its own small café-culture with a café in almost every corner.
+Shimokitazawa, also called Shimokita is a popular and cozy cultural area in Tokyo with many restaurants, cafes, and vintage shops.
+Shimokitazawa has its small café-culture with a café on almost every corner.
 Perfect after a full day in one of the city’s busier areas such as Shinjuku or Akihabara.

 VR ninja sword